In this guide

 Bank switch offers change frequently, so this guide focuses on the key criteria that help you pick the right one — not just the biggest headline number.

-The banks below are actively running offers as of the date in the sidebar.
-Before applying, always verify the current amount and terms on the provider's own page, as amounts and eligibility rules can change without notice.
+Before applying, always verify the current amount and terms on the provider's own page.
+Switch offers can be amended, withdrawn, or replaced without much notice.

 Current Offers at a Glance